snubwoody/wakunguma.com/src/pages/blog/git.md

 [animation]
 ### Rebasing
 [`git rebase`](https://git-scm.com/book/en/v2/Git-Branching-Rebasing) takes all the commits on one branch and replays them, one by one, onto the target branch.
-It leaves you with a linear history, making it seem as though you were always working on a single branch. is dangerous because it changes the history, in particular your local history diverges from the upstream history and now you're screwed.
+It leaves you with a linear history, making it seem as though you were always working on a single branch.

 ```bash
 git checkout topic-branch
 git rebase main
 ```

+This works by:
-This works by going to the common ancestor of both branches, getting the diff of each commit on the current branch, rese
+- Go to the common ancestor
+- Get the diff of each commit on the current branch and save them to temporary files
-- Go to the common
+- Resetting the current branch to the same commit as the target branch

-The typical use case for rebasing is the idea of a linear history, having a linear history makes it much easier to traverse.
-But one danger regarding rebase: it changes the git history.
-Locally this isn't bad however if you are rebasing changes upstream then you could mess up your history or other dependants histories.

-How dangerous?
+- Applying each of the commits each change one by one

+Now you can do a fast forward merge.
+Rebasing is good for a linear history, however it is dangerous because it makes new commits. even though they have the same content, they have different hashes.
+This could be detrimental if other people are depending on those same commits.

+[animation]

 >Ahh, but the bliss of rebasing isn’t without its drawbacks, which can be summed up in a single line:
 >**Do not rebase commits that exist outside your repository and that people may have based work on.**